srish-kumar/serverless-microservice/README.md

 In this step, you deploy the API that you created to a stage called prod.

-1. Click "Actions", select "Deploy API"
+1. On the Resources screen, with "POST" selected, click "Deploy API"

 ![Deploy API](./images/deploy-api-1.jpg)

-2. Now it is going to ask you about a stage.
-Select "[New Stage]" for "Deployment stage".
-Give "Prod" as "Stage name".
-Click "Deploy"
+2. A "Deploy API" pop-up will come, asking you about a stage.
+Select "[New Stage]" for "Stage".
+Give "Prod" as "Stage name" and click "Deploy"

 ![Deploy API to Prod Stage](./images/deploy-api-2.jpg)